fmojica30/tektrakker/README.md

   - It needs to run on the 8000 port to work
 - In the react folder run
   - `npm start`
-  - This starts the react app in another port
+  - This starts the react app in http://localhost:3000
-  - Go to that port and play around with it
+  - Open a browser to start the above url

 ---